-A PLASTIC BOX FOR BREEDING THE FOOD OF THE FUTURE: INSECTS!
+INSECT BREEDING BOX FOR GROWING THE FOOD OF THE FUTURE: INSECTS!

 The boxes are made of a food-safe certified polypropylene (PP) material.
 The use of PP material ensures that the boxes are dimensionally very stable and that they can be cleaned at high temperatures.

-De Schanekamp settled on a light blue colour in order to be prepared for the availability of vision technology in the future.
 Vision technology makes it possible to equip machines, such as robots, with ‘eyes’ enabling them to recognise their environment.
 Robots can then recognise the positioning of products and as a result pick them up and relocate them.
-The blue colour provides for better contrast, which makes it easier to apply any vision technologies.
+The blue colour provides a better contrast, which makes it easier to apply vision technologies.